xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 **QoS Policy-Map Configuration**

-The following represent simple policies to classify on ingress (core facing interfaces only) and queue on egress.
+The following represent simple policies to classify on ingress and queue on egress.
 For simplicity, only two classes and queues are used: high-priority (dscp 46) and default (everything else).

 ```
 class-map match-any match-ef